sotakao/STUOD_Hackathon_2021/README.md

 Further information about this dataset can be found in the accompanying README file.

 The second, larger version of the cyclone data from the The National Oceanic and Atmospheric Administration can be found [here](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r00/access/netcdf/), which are stored in netCDF format.
-See the [accompanying documentation](https://www.ncdc.noaa.gov/ibtracs/index.php?name=ib-v4-access) for more details on this dataset.
+See the [accompanying documentation](https://www.ncdc.noaa.gov/ibtracs/index.php?name=ib-v4-access) for more details on this extended dataset.

 The El Nino dataset is available on [ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/](ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/) in netCDF format, which you can download in full using the command: